AndydeCleyre/mouse-ran-down/README.md

-When added to a group, any shared public X/Reddit/Instagram/TikTok/Bluesky/YouTube/Vimeo/SoundCloud/Bandcamp posts with media will bring the media directly into the chat, along with a preview image.
+When added to a group, any shared public X/Reddit/Instagram/TikTok/Bluesky/YouTube/Vimeo/SoundCloud/Bandcamp posts with media will be replied to with the media uploaded directly into the chat, along with a preview image.

 You can also send links as direct (or forwarded) messages to the bot.